How to Improve My CAT Mock Percentile?

 If you are scoring low in a particular section or believe that you must focus on one section alone, follow some essential tips to strengthen your preparation to improve the CAT mock scores.
 So based on your weakest or strongest section, you can focus on the section-wise tips to improve the overall percentile in mock tests.

-To get tips for DILR and Quant preparation, click here.
+To get effective tips for improving your CAT preparation, click here.

 How to Analyze the CAT Mock Tests

-If you have CL’s CAT Score Booster, then the question-wise analysis in Step 2 will be taken care of by that tool.
-Once you fill up the strength finder as per the topics that you find easy and difficult, you’ll get a personalized report after each mock in which all the questions of the mock will be categorized in one of the given 6 categories.
+If you have CL’s CAT Score Booster, then that tool will take care of the question-wise analysis in Step 2.
+Once you fill-up the strength finder as per the topics that you find easy and difficult, you’ll get a personalized report after each mock in which all the questions of the mock will be categorized in one of the given 6 categories.

 Conclusion